Poland, Hungary push against "gender equality" at EU social summit

 BRUSSELS (Reuters) -Lobbying by Poland and Hungary has led to the removal of the phrase “gender equality” from a draft declaration on advancing social cohesion that the EU is due to publish on Friday, according to diplomats and documents seen by Reuters.

-Poland’s nationalist ruling Law and Justice party (PiS) and its eurosceptic ally, Hungarian Prime Minister Viktor Orban, promote what they call traditional social values at home and have repeatedly clashed with their more liberal Western peers over the rights of women, gays and migrants.
+Poland’s nationalist ruling Law and Justice party (PiS) and its eurosceptic ally, Hungarian Prime Minister Viktor Orban, promote what they call traditional social values at home and have repeatedly clashed with their more liberal Western peers over the rights of women, gay people and migrants.

-The two countries opposed mentioning “gender equality” directly in the draft prepared for discussion by the bloc’s 27 national leaders, who are meeting in the Portuguese city of Porto on Friday and Saturday.
+The two countries opposed mentioning “gender equality” directly in the draft prepared for discussion by the bloc’s 27 national leaders, who are meeting in the Portuguese city of Porto on Friday and Saturday to look for ways to reduce social and economic inequalities that widened during the pandemic.

-While an earlier draft said the bloc would “promote gender equality”, the later version seen by Reuters - which could potentially be redrafted again - avoids the phrase and reads:

 European Union diplomats said Warsaw and Budapest had sought the looser language.
-Both governments have sought to promote Catholic, conservative social values in campaigns that have gone hand-in-hand with increasing state control over media, courts and academics.
+Both governments promote Catholic, conservative social values in contentious stances that have gone hand-in-hand with increasing state control and political influence over media, courts and academics.

-Asked to comment on the matter, a Polish official said: “Poland always underlines how important legal clarity is...
-The Treaty of the European Union very clearly refers not to gender equality but to equality between women and men.”
-The official did not elaborate.

-There was no immediate reply to a request for comment from the Hungarian missions to the EU.
+Arriving in Porto, Orban told reporters: “The fact is that men and women should be treated equally.”

+He said the difficulty was with the term “gender”, which he considered an ideologically motivated expression.

 The leaders will commit to an inclusive recovery from the bloc’s record recession triggered by the coronavirus pandemic, which has killed nearly 700,000 people in Europe, shut businesses and travel, and confined millions to their homes for more than a year.